Campus Institutional Review Board

 The foundational layer for the SSRI PRDN is the Duke Data Classification Standard.
-‘Sensitive’ data is anything Duke has to protect in specific ways due to legislation, regulation or contracts.
-So all research or corporate data which come with a Data Use Agreement (DUA) or Digital Signal Processing (DSP) is sensitive, by the Duke standard.
+'Sensitive' data is anything Duke has to protect in specific ways due to legislation, regulation or contracts; so all research or corporate data which comes with a data use agreement (DUA) or digital signal processing (DSP) is 'sensitive' by the Duke standard.

 Undergraduate Research with Human Subjects

 Are you interested in conducting an undergraduate research project?
 Before you begin research with human subjects, you must obtain written approval from the non-medical IRB, which can also assist you with the process.

 Students conducting undergraduate research make original intellectual or creative contributions to a discipline – from art history to economics to biology.
 Your contribution may be large, such as a new discovery or game-changing way of thinking in that discipline.
 Or it may be more modest, an extension of existing ideas that broadens our knowledge or deepens the practice of the field.
 But, as long as you are asking questions using the methodologies of the discipline, it is ‘research.’